-The Company did not have any derivative instruments as of March 31, 2021 and December 31, 2020.
+The Company did not have any derivative instruments as of September 30, 2021 and December 31, 2020.
+There were no Net gains (losses) on derivatives for the quarter ended September 30, 2021 and September 30, 2020.

-The effect of the Company's derivatives on the Consolidated Statements of Operations is presented below.
+The effect of the Company's derivatives on the Consolidated Statements of Operations for the nine months ended September 30, 2021 and September 30, 2020 is presented below.

-Net gains (losses) o for the quarte Derivative Instruments Location on Consolidated Statements of Operations and Comprehensive Income March 31, 2021 March 31, 2020 (dollars in the ousands) Interest Rate Swaps Net unrealized gains (losses) on derivatives \$ - \$ 204,611 Interest Rate Swaps Net realized gains (losses) on derivatives (1) (470,352) Treasury Futures Net unrealized gains (losses) on derivatives - (3,611) Treasury Futures Net realized gains (losses) on derivatives (34,700) Swaptions Net unrealized gains (losses) on derivatives Swaptions Net realized gains (losses) on derivatives - Total \$ - \$ (304,052)
+Net gains (losses) for the nine m on derivatives onths ended Derivative Instruments Location on Consolidated Statements of Operations and Comprehensive Income September 30, 2021 September 30, 2020 (dollars in the nousands) Interest Rate Swaps Net unrealized gains (losses) on derivatives \$ \$ 204,611 Interest Rate Swaps Net realized gains (losses) on derivatives (1) (470,352) Treasury Futures Net unrealized gains (losses) on derivatives (3,611) Treasury Futures Net realized gains (losses) on derivatives (34,700) Swaptions Net unrealized gains (losses) on derivatives Swaptions Net realized gains (losses) on derivatives Total \$ \$ (304,052)

-(1) Includes loss on termination of interest rate swaps of \$464 million during the quarter ended March 31, 2020.
+(1) Includes loss on termination of interest rate swaps of \$464 million during the nine months ended September 30, 2020.

-There were no swap terminations during the quarter ended March 31, 2021.
-The company paid \$464 million to terminate interest rate swaps with a notional value of \$4.1 billion during the quarter ended March 31, 2020.
+There were no swap terminations during the quarter ended September 30, 2021.
+The company paid \$464 million to terminate interest rate swaps with a notional value of \$4.1 billion during the nine months ended September 30, 2020.
 The terminated swaps had original maturities from 2023 to 2048.

 When the Company enters into derivative contracts, they are typically subject to International Swaps and Derivatives Association Master Agreements or other similar agreements which may contain provisions that grant counterparties certain rights with respect to the applicable agreement upon the occurrence of certain events such as (i) a decline in stockholders' equity in excess of specified thresholds or dollar amounts over set periods of time, (ii) the Company's failure to maintain its REIT status, (iii) the Company's failure to comply with limits on the amount of leverage, and (iv) the Company's stock being delisted from the New York Stock Exchange, or NYSE.
 Upon the occurrence of any one of items (i) through (iv), or another default under the agreement, the counterparty to the applicable agreement has a right to terminate the agreement in accordance with its provisions.
 Certain of the Company's interest rate swaps are cleared through a registered commodities exchange.
-Each of the Company's International Swaps and Derivative Association, or ISDA, and clearing exchange agreements a liability greater than the minimum transfer amount contained within the agreements.
+Each of the Company's International Swaps and Derivative Association, or ISDA, and clearing exchange agreements contains provisions under which the Company is required to fully collateralize its obligations under the interest rate swap agreements if at any point the fair value of the swap represents a liability greater than the minimum transfer amount contained within the agreements.
 The Company is also required to post initial collateral upon execution of certain of its swap transactions.
 If the Company breaches any of these provisions, it will be required to settle its obligations under the agreements at their termination values, which approximates fair value.
 The Company uses clearing exchange market prices to determine the fair value of its interest rate swaps.